RiccardoTrinchero/small-data-compressed-vv-krr/README.md

-# compressed-vv-krr

-MATLAB implementation of compressed vector-valued kernel ridge regression (VV-KRR) for data-efficient surrogate modeling of electromagnetic structures and microwave components.

 ## Overview

-This repository contains the MATLAB code used to reproduce the results of the first benchmark example presented in the paper, including:
+This repository contains the MATLAB code used to reproduce the results of the first benchmark example presented in the paper "Small-Data Modeling of Electromagnetic Structures via Compressed Vector-Valued Kernel Ridge Regression" (submitted), including:

 - the proposed compressed VV-KRR model,
 - the PCA+GPR baseline,